 Call4Health offers all 3 tiers of service at prices that beat their competitors.
 For as little as around $300/month, you could set up a full answering service, including basic messaging – in which a receptionist takes messages from callers and forwards them to you as a text or email, emergency dispatching – in which receptionists alert you or your on-call provider in the event of an emergency, appointment scheduling and appointment reminders.
 The equivalent service from Stericycle Communications would cost around $2,000/month.

-Because HIPAA regulations can prohibit physicians from receiving patient messages via normal SMS text, each of these services offer a secure mobile app for messaging.
-Of the 3, Ringadoc is the most solid.
-In particular, it has a feature where you can call patients back using your office phone number.
+Because HIPAA regulations can prohibit physicians from receiving patient messages via normal SMS text, both of these services offer a secure mobile app for messaging.

 There’s not too much in the way of user reviews for these services, however we were able to gauge their reputation by reading employee reviews on Indeed and and reading customer reviews on the app store.
-From what we heard, all 3 appear to be reliable and professional services.
+From what we heard, both appear to be reliable and professional services.

 The Bottom Line